erpnet/ErpNet.FP/README.md

 The http server receives input through the REST API and uses different transports to communicate with the fiscal printers.
 The transports include:
 * COM serial connection
-* Bluetooth conenction through mapping to COM
+* Bluetooth connection through mapping to COM port
 * TCP/IP
 * etc.